bijon1161/bijon1161/README.md

 > Full Stack Developer (working part time) <br/>
 > Undergraduate student @ PUST <br/>
-> OpenSource Enthusiast
+> OpenSource Enthusiast <br/>
-> I love to develop Web applications.
+I love to develop Web applications.
 Have sheer interest on machine learning.
-I'm an ENFJ-T. I love talking about things i am passionate about which is mostly anything interesting.
+I'm an ENFJ-T. I love talking about things I am passionate about which is mostly anything interesting.

 ### Things you should know